-As the name suggests, traditional taps have old-world design, which is still the most commonly used in most of the countries.
-Traditional type taps are operated by turning the tap head to achieve the desired water flow.
-Ultimately, some form of repetitive turning was required to open and close the water flow.
-Tap washers were required to be changed from time to time in traditional taps, but nowadays technology has changed, and modern taps come with ceramic discs and feature modern design.
-Read more here, about Ceramic Disc.
+As the name suggests, traditional taps have an old-world design, which is still commonly used in most countries.
+Traditional taps are operated by turning the tap head to achieve the desired water flow.
+Ultimately, repetitive turning was required to open and close the water flow.
+Tap washers were needed to be changed from time to time in traditional taps, but nowadays, technology has changed, and both traditional and modern faucets come with ceramic discs and feature contemporary designs.
+Read more about ceramic disc here.

-Temperature controlled taps and showers are must for elderly users and children to prevent the risk of scalding.
+Temperature-controlled taps and showers are a must for elderly users and children to prevent the risk of scalding.
 The latest designs have enhanced features to prevent scalding, even when the pressure on the cold supply drops.
 Models that have in-built thermostats are the best, as they ensure a stable temperature of the water as it comes out of the spout by compensating for temperature or pressure fluctuations in the hot or cold supply lines.
 The latest high-tech models are also equipped with LED displays that let you see the exact temperature of the water as it pours from the spout.
 This alone can eliminate the danger of scalding, as well as the discomfort of water that is either too cold or too hot.

 Deck-mounted versions, are fixed via drilled holes in the edge and can be either of the monobloc variety, through a single hole.
 Deck-mounted options are preferred when ease of installation is a key priority.
 For a more contemporary look, it is possible to opt for a wall-mounted designs, though these are more complicated to install, due to the piping, etc., being incorporated behind the wall itself.